maudes/maudes.github.io/index.md

 **Software Product Manager, GLVictory Technology (including business units: ICSGame and 33Tech.co)**
 <sub> ***Taipei, Taiwan/ Manila, Phillippines  |  Feb 2018 - Aug 2020*** </sub>
 > At GLVictory Technology, a business group specializing in iGaming, my role transitioned from marketing strategy to new product discovery and initiation.
 I focused on areas ranging from digital campaigns to the development of a new sports betting app, and the iGaming SaaS for our clients.
-To better support stakeholder requirements and ensure daily turnover stability, I managed development using Agile methodologies and facilitated prompt bug fixes through Kanban.
+To better support stakeholder requirements and ensure daily turnover stability, I managed development using agile methodologies and facilitated prompt bug fixes through Kanban.

 **At 33Tech.co, focused on iGaming SaaS product**
 - **Product Development:** Delivered MVP SaaS product within 6 months by Scrum framework, achieving a 15% increase in client efficiency.
 Plus, utilized Kanban to manage the iteration cadence aligned with business strategies and operational requirements.